 I was watching her face intently as she asked questions.
 I listened as he offered responses in a kind and measured fashion.

-She was expressing emotions, her feelings revealed both in words and the tilt of her head downward, and the sadness in her eyes.
-He is her son; they share history – and a good one, best I can tell.
+She was expressing emotions.
+Her feelings were revealed in words, in the tilt of her head downward, and the sadness in her eyes.
+He is her son; they share a long history and it’s a good one.
 He was dealing with emotions of his own – or perhaps deflecting them – in this difficult process of moving an older parent into a retirement community.

-Perhaps the fact that I am an outsider is the reason I witnessed a different conversation.
-But more likely – I heard her as a woman, in a way that he, as a man, did not.
+Perhaps the fact that I’m an outsider is the reason I witnessed a different conversation.
+But more likely, I heard her as a woman in a way that he, as a man, did not.

-To me, regardless of age and scenario, it was an example of he said, she said – communication on both sides, missing the mark.
+To me, regardless of age and scenario, it was an example of he said, she said – as communication on both sides were missing the mark.

 What she said is not what he heard.
 What he said is not what she understood.

 Was I correct in my reaction to her words and non-verbal communication?
 That she was speaking from feelings, from full awareness of her stage in life, from fear of abandonment, while he was responding to logistics from a place of actions, from the relative vitality of midlife, and perhaps from a small measure of emotional denial?